 Wash hands before, during and after food preparation.

-Proper hand washing may eliminate a large percentage of food poisoning.
-Since bacteria can easily be transferred from the body to foods and surfaces, always wash your hands thoroughly, especially after switching tasks such as handling raw meats and then touching vegetables.
+Proper hand-washing may eliminate a large percentage of food poisoning.
+Since bacteria can easily be transferred from hands to other foods and surfaces, always wash your hands thoroughly with clean water and soap, especially after switching tasks such as handling raw meats and then touching vegetables.

 Wash plates between uses or use separate plates: one for holding raw meat, poultry and seafood; another for cooked foods.

 The juices from raw meats and poultry aren't always easy to contain.
 They tend to spill over and/or leak on foods and surfaces.
 Because these juices may carry harmful bacteria, using two separate plates will help prevent cross-contamination, a leading cause of foodborne illness.

 Clean grilling utensils with hot, soapy water.